Privacy Policy

 - Interaction and system signals automatically transmitted by the end device.

-The specific processing is carried out by Cloudflare according to its own technical procedures.
+The specific processing is carried out by Cloudflare in accordance with its own technical procedures.

 8.5.2 Purpose